CommunityToolkit/Aspire/src/CommunityToolkit.Aspire.Hosting.Azure.DataApiBuilder/README.md

 ## Known Issues

-The current imlpementation of Data API builder does not support HTTPS endpoints.
+The current imlpementation of the Data API builder .NET Aspire integration does not support HTTPS endpoints.
+However, this is only a dev-time consideration.
+Service discovery when published can use HTTPS without any problems.